 Clip may not be representative of the Blu-ray version

-So that’s the Howling II Blu-ray review, if you have any thoughts on this film leave them in the comment section below:
+That’s the Howling II blu-ray review, if you have any thoughts on this film leave them in the comment section below:

 Director(s): Philippe Mora